etijskens/et-micc/tutorials/TUTORIAL-1.rst

     [INFO] Creating git tag v0.0.7 for project ET-dot [INFO] Done.

 The tag is a label for the current code base of our project.
+It marks a specific point in the development of a code, in this case the point where our (first) implementation is considered correct.
+That is, however, not to say that the tests are now useless and can be thrown away.
+Every time we need to change the implemention, to improve the user interface or the efficiency, or add a feature, we should run the tests again to make sure that the changes did not break the code. of course, we should also extend the test suite to cover the new properties of the code.

 1.3 Improving efficiency
 ------------------------
+There are times when a just a correct solution to the problem at hand is sufficient.
+If ``ET-dot`` is meant to compute a few dot products of small arrays, the naive implementation above will probably be sufficient.
-There are times when a correct solution - i.e. a code that solves the problem correctly - is sufficient.
-Very often, however, there are constraints on the time to solution, and the computing resources (number of cores and nodes, memory, ..) are requested to be used efficiently.
-Especially in scientific computing and high performance computing, where compute tasks may run for many days using hundreds of compute nodes and resources are to be shared with many researchers, using the resources efficiently is of utmost importance.
+However, if it is to be used many times and for large arrays and the uses is impatiently waiting for the answer, or if your computing resources are scarse, a more efficient implementation is needed.
+Especially in scientific computing and high performance computing, where compute tasks may run for days using hundreds or even thousands of of compute nodes and resources are to be shared with many researchers, using the resources efficiently is of utmost importance and efficient implementations are therefore indispensable.

-However important efficiency may be, it is nevertheless a good strategy for developing a new piece of code, to start out with a simple, even naive implementation in Python, neglecting all efficiency considerations, but focussing on correctness.
+However important efficiency may be, it is nevertheless a good strategy for developing a new piece of code, to start out with a simple, even naive implementation, neglecting efficiency considerations totally, instead focussing on correctness.
 Python has a reputation of being an extremely productive programming language.
-Once you have proven the correctness of this first version it can serve as a reference solution to verify the correctness of later efficiency improvements.
+Once you have proven the correctness of this first version it can serve as a reference solution to verify the correctness of later more efficient implementations.
 In addition, the analysis of this version can highlight the sources of inefficiency and help you focus your attention to the parts that really need it.

-Timing your code
+1.3.1 Timing your code
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^
 The simplest way to probe the efficiency of your code is to time it: write a simple script and record how long it takes to execute.
 Let us first look at the structure of a Python script.